-Trail Information for the Northeastern Adirondacks
+Backcountry Information for the Northeastern Adirondacks

-WARNING: Wilderness conditions can change suddenly.
+WARNING: Backcountry conditions can change suddenly.
 All users should plan accordingly, including bringing flashlight, first aid equipment, extra food and clothing.
 Weather conditions may alter your plans; you should always be prepared to spend an unplanned night in the woods before entering the back country.
 Back country hiking trails can be rugged and rough - they are not maintained as park walkways - wear proper footwear!

 Report back country emergencies, such as lost or injured hikers, and wildland fires to the DEC Forest Rangers at 518-891-0235.

 - Deep snow is present above 3,000 feet.
 Carry and use microspikes and snowshoes when climbing Lyon Mountain.
 (4/27)